terbooter/nodejs-docker/README.md

-# Docker image to run test in Bitbucket pipelines
+# Docker image for nodejs apps to run jest tests in Bitbucket pipelines